Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Quasitriangular and ribbon structures

 We give a definition of ribbon weak quasi-Hopf algebra $A$ with a strong antipode extending the corresponding notion for Hopf algebras due to Reshetikhin and Turaev \cite{RT2}.

 \begin{defn} Let $A$ be a (discrete) weak quasi-bialgebra Then $A$ is called {\it balanced} if it is quasitriangular and is endowed with an invertible central element $v\in A$ ($v\in M(A)$) such that

 where $R$ is the $R$-matrix.
 If in addition $A$ has an antipode $(S, \alpha, \beta)$ such that $S(v)=v$, then $A$ is called a {\it ribbon weak quasi-Hopf algebra}, and $v$ the {\it ribbon element}.
-A {\it balanced (ribbon) w-bialgebra} is a w-bialgebra (w-Hopf algebra) is defined in the natural way. \end{defn}
+A {\it balanced (ribbon) weak bialgebra} is a weak bialgebra (weak Hopf algebra) is defined in the natural way. \end{defn}

 Note that the definition does not depend on the choice of the antipode by Prop. \ref{unique_antipode}.
 We next introduce Drinfeld element $u$.
 For simplicity, we restrict to the case of a weak quasi-Hopf algebra with strong antipode.
 This will suffice for our applications.